Terms of Service

 You acknowledge and agree that the Services are not designed to function as a system of record for private communications and that content may be deleted automatically and irreversibly without further notice.

 8. Allocation of Responsibilities.
-As between the Company and the Customer, the Customer is solely responsible for establishing, communicating, and enforcing workplace policies and practices governing use of the Services, including any policies relating to monitoring, access, data retention, use of artificial intelligence features, and Third-Party Integrations.
+As between A Dream and the Customer, the Customer is solely responsible for establishing, communicating, and enforcing workplace policies and practices governing use of the Services, including any policies relating to monitoring, access, data retention, use of artificial intelligence features, and Third-Party Integrations.

 The Customer is solely responsible for obtaining any rights, permissions, notices, or consents required for the lawful collection, use, disclosure, transfer, and processing of User Data and other information submitted to the Services, including as between the Customer and its users, employees, contractors, or collaborators.